-In our younger grades, children are introduced to the Hebrew language through the Hebrew Through Movement curriculum as well as through games, art and music.
+In our younger grades, children are introduced to the Hebrew language through games, art and music.
 Holidays, Torah, Modern Hebrew, prayer, ethics, and life-cycle events round out our curriculum.
 Our teachers recognize that children learn in many different ways, and they work to bring the Jewish traditions alive through the senses.
 One week, students might connect with the Aleph Bet through yoga; another week may find students completing art projects, learning songs, or engaging in Torah Time with their parents.
-Students meet in their grade classes 9:15-10:30 then gather with the whole school for Junior Congregation until 11:00, followed by a music session with Cantor Steve and supervised play until 11:45 when the whole school is dismissed.
+Students meet in their grade classes 9:15-10:30 then gather with the whole school for Junior Congregation until 11:00, followed by supervised play and snack until 11:45 when the whole school is dismissed.

 Makom Lilmod: A Place to Learn (Grades 3-7)